 Just because I’ve laid out all of your options doesn’t mean they are all possible.
 Some annuity companies have gotten wise and now limit payout options.
 Even annuity owners can, in many cases, limit the distribution options for beneficiaries.
 Estate planning is required!

-Qualified, non-qualified, lump, stretch, annuitize, 1035, it’ll make your head spin.
+Qualified, non-qualified, lump, 5-year, 10-year, annuitize, 1035, it’ll make your head spin.
 There is no one solution for everyone.
 Your needs, tax situation, age, and comfort level all go into the equation on how best to handle an inherited annuity.
-Inherited annuities are complicated, proceed carefully and if you have any confusion or questions don’t hesitate to contact us or your CERTIFIED FINANCIAL PLANNER™ professional.
+Inherited annuities are complicated, proceed carefully, and if you have any confusion or questions, don’t hesitate to contact us or your CERTIFIED FINANCIAL PLANNER™ professional.

 If you know someone you think it could help, I’d love for